rdatkinson/javascript-quiz/README.md

 # javascript-quiz

 ## Description
 This project is a timed quiz on JavaScript, designed to test web developers knowledge against the clock.
+The deployed application can be viewed via this link: https://rdatkinson.github.io/javascript-quiz/

 ## Installation
 N/A